-Ekundayo George earned his first law degree from the Marshall-Wythe School of Law at the College of William and Mary, more commonly known as “William and Mary Law School”, in Virginia, United States of America.
+Ekundayo George earned his first law degree from the Marshall-Wythe School of Law at the College of William and Mary, more commonly known as “William & Mary Law School”, in Virginia, United States of America.
 While at William and Mary, he was a staff member of the William and Mary Environmental Law and Policy Review, a member of the William and Mary International Law Society, and a recipient of the Walter L. Williams Fellowship in International Law.
-After graduation he also published a peer-reviewed article on the national security aspects of environmental law ( ARTICLE )
+After graduation, he also published a peer-reviewed article on the national security aspects of environmental law ( ARTICLE )

 He later formed the Law Offices of Ekundayo George, P.C. in New Jersey, as a general practice, and primarily served clients in family law, litigation and complex litigation, criminal law, regulatory compliance and administrative law, real estate purchase and sale, landlord and tenant law (covering both residential leasing and commercial leasing), general business law and counseling, entertainment law, international business, and alternate dispute resolution.

 Returning to Canada, Mr. George studied for and passed the Ontario bar exam, Articled in family law, child protection, and landlord and tenant law, and then started George Law Offices where he primarily served clients in business law and counseling, international business, health law compliance and outsourcing, eCommerce and the Cloud, privacy and health law privacy, retail and fashion law, commercial leasing, Governance, Risk, and Compliance (GRC), and government and program investigations.
-Of note, George Law Offices competed on the Request for Proposal (RFP) for, won, and completed the comprehensive legal, policy, fiscal, and technical review of an Ontario health program in which team members visited several locations across the province of Ontario and spoke with several dozen program managers, front line staff members, and program clientele; and for which George Law Offices recruited and deployed a total of 25 multidisciplinary professionals from within North America – with some working remotely from as far afield as Florida and California in the United States.
+Of note, George Law Offices competed on the Request for Proposal (RFP) for, won, and completed the comprehensive legal, policy, fiscal, and technical review of an Ontario health program in which team members visited several locations across the province of Ontario – all up to a 3-hour, one-way drive from our downtown Ottawa offices, and spoke with several dozen program managers, front line staff members, and program clientele.
+On this project, we recruited and deployed a total staff complement of 25 multidisciplinary professionals from within North America – with some working remotely from as far afield as Mississauga and Owen Sound in Ontario, as well as from Florida and California in the United States.

 Born to career diplomats, Ekundayo George has lived and studied in, and visited several countries across the Americas, Europe, and Africa, and can speak, read, and write at varying levels in Yoruba, English, French, German, and Spanish.
-Office staff and members of our global management and strategic consulting teams are similarly well-traveled and multilingual.
+Office staff and members of our highly-credentialed global management and strategic consulting teams, are similarly well-traveled and multilingual.